vulcanize/vulcanizedb/README.md

 1. Start a blockchain.
 2. In a separate terminal start listener (ipcDir location)
-    - `go run main.go --ipcPath /path/to/file.ipc`
+    - `godo runPublic -- --ipc-path /path/to/file.ipc`

 ## Running the Tests